DellGEOS/AzureStackHOLs/lab-guides/03-OpenManageExtensionForWAC/readme.md

 ![](./media/explorer01.png)

-**2.** You can now configure your fileshare in Windows Admin Center and click Save.
+**Step 2** You can now configure your fileshare in Windows Admin Center and click Save.

 ![](./media/wac15.png)

-**3.** To configure catalog, navigate to Update tab and click on DRM settings under Offline - Dell EMC Repository Manager Catalog.
+**Step 3** To configure catalog, navigate to Update tab and click on DRM settings under Offline - Dell EMC Repository Manager Catalog.

 ![](./media/wac16.png)

-### Upload drivers from catalog to fileshare
+### Task 03b - Upload drivers from catalog to fileshare

-**1.** Following script will simply let you download any component from catalog you select and upload it to fileshare.
+**Step 1** Following script will simply let you download any component from catalog you select and upload it to fileshare.
 Script will let you select (filter, sort), or you can simply select all.

 ```PowerShell
 $FileServer="WACGW"